Virginia teacher shot by 6-year-old files $40M lawsuit after she says school ignored warnings

 "I just will never forget the look on his face that he gave me while he pointed the gun directly at me," Zwerner said.

-The injury to her left hand still makes the most simple tasks, such as making a fist, opening a water bottle and getting dressed, extremely difficult, and she said that doctors are still uncertain about whether the function will be fully restored.
+The injury to her left hand still makes the most simple tasks, such as making a fist, opening a water bottle and getting dressed, extremely difficult, and she said that doctors are still uncertain about whether the function in the hand will be fully restored.

 "I'm not sure when the shock will ever go away because of just how surreal it was and, you know, the vivid memories that I have of that day," Zwerner said.
 "I think about it daily.
 Sometimes I have nightmares."